 - Other conditions.

-Special Precautions & Warnings:Pregnancy and breast-feeding: It’s UNSAFE to take wild carrot if you are pregnant.
+There isn't enough reliable information to know if the above-ground parts of wild carrot are safe or what the side effects might be.
+Pregnancy: Wild carrot LIKELY UNSAFE to take by mouth if you are pregnant.
 The seeds, oil, and parts that grow above the ground can make the uterus contract and might start menstruation.
 These effects could cause a miscarriage.

 Allergy to celery and related plants: Wild carrot may cause an allergic reaction in people who are allergic to birch, mugwort, spices, celery, and related plants.
 This has been called the "celery-carrot-mugwort-spice syndrome."